House sitting is fast becoming the travel hack of choice for travellers and vacationers keen to subsidise the cost of their getaway.

-Taking the time to set up a simple tumblr or wordpress site that you can include in your application will pay dividends when competition for those Caribbean assignments heats up.
+Taking the time to set up a simple tumblr or wordpress site that you can include in your application will pay dividends when competition for those Caribbean stays heats up.

 Angela Laws the blogger behind House Sitting Perfected is a great example of this.
-Her site showcases her house sitting CV and she regularly publishes updates from her international assignments.
+Her site showcases her house sitting CV and she regularly publishes updates from her international sits.

-Now that your profile is in tip top shape you can start the search for your dream assignment.
+Now that your profile is in tip top shape you can start the search for your dream house sit.
 While excitement can get the better of you when you find a sit that suits, don’t rush into sending off your application.

-While we all lose the ability for rational thought at the prospect of an assignment in paradise, researching the locale can help in your initial application.
+While we all lose the ability for rational thought at the prospect of a house sit in paradise, researching the locale can help in your initial application.

 When sending off your application to the owner you’ll stand out from the crowd if it is clear that you have taken the time to research the local area, consider any factors that may affect your ability to house sit, and ensured that you are comfortable stepping into their shoes.